 Very Important Notice

-Please note that beginning wednesday march 27th, 2013, the consular section will be closed to the public each last wednesday of each month.
-Therefore, applications for visa renewals as well as immigrant visas comebacks will not be accepted.
-We apologize for any inconvenience this change might cause, and appreciate your usual understanding.
+Please note that beginning Wednesday, March 27th, 2013, the Consular section will be closed to the public on the last Wednesday of each month.
+Therefore, applications for visa and passport renewals, as well as immigrant visa comebacks, will not be accepted.
+We apologize for any inconvenience this change may cause.

 U.S. Embassy, Yaoundé, Cameroon